saisubodhMSFT/wordpress-linux-appservice/WordPress/wordpress_startup_script.md

 ## How Startup script works?

 It is a bash script (in /home/dev/startup.sh) that is executed each time an app container starts and the changes made by startup commands remain constant even upon restart or scaling out to multiple app instances.
 The reason is that when an app container starts, it's file system in non-persistent storage has a default initial state defined by the underlying docker image.
 When startup script is executed, it may update files in non-persistent storage and upon restarting the app, these files revert back to the original state and startup script is executed which provides the same final state of files in non-persistent storage.

 A custom script has many use cases.
-The following are some scenarios for which you need a custom startup file
+The following are some scenarios for which you need a custom startup file.
+Please note that your app service needs to be restarted for any changes in startup script to take affect.

 ## Update Nginx configuration